BSc Chemistry Syllabus and Subjects 2025

 • Molecular Modelling and Drug Design

-• Application of Computer in Chemistry
+• Application of Computers in Chemistry

 • Novel Inorganic Solids

-• Analytical methods in Chemistry
+• Analytical Methods in Chemistry

 • Instrumental Methods of Chemical Analysis